The first Orion mission will be an uncrewed lunar flyby in 2017, returning to Earth’s atmosphere at 11 km/s – the fastest reentry ever.

 Lockheed Martin Space Systems Co. is an American aerospace company.
-It is the prime contractor for the Orion Multipurpose Crew Vehicle that is intended to bring astronauts into low Earth orbit.
+It is the prime contractor for the Orion Multipurpose Crew Vehicle that is intended to carry astronauts into the solar system beyond Earth orbit.

 Exploiting space experience

 Lockheed Martin is an experienced hand in aerospace missions.
 The company's aircraft have set records and achieved milestones in aviation and space exploration for about 100 years:

 - In 1928, the first nonstop transcontinental flight was completed in a Lockheed Vega, a four-passenger wooden monoplane.

 - In 1930, Charles Lindbergh and his wife, Anne Morrow Lindbergh, set a transcontinental speed record in a Lockheed Sirius.